elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 > Note: If you have defined the struct in a separate file, you can compile the file inside IEx before proceeding by running `c "file.exs"`.
 Be aware you may get an error saying `the struct was not yet defined` if you try the example above in a file directly due to when definitions are resolved.

-Structs provide *compile-time* guarantees that only the fields (and *all* of them) defined through `defstruct` will be allowed to exist in a struct:
+Structs provide *compile-time* guarantees that only the fields defined through `defstruct` will be allowed to exist in a struct:

 ```elixir
 iex> %User{oops: :field}